The Department of Anthropology has affiliations with the following programs, centers and organizations at Texas A&M University:

 Glasscock Center for Humanities Research: Multiple faculty and graduate students have participated in events and received funding from the Glasscock Center.

 Institute of Nautical Archaeology (INA): Members of the Nautical Archaeology Program work closely with INA, a non-profit educational organization that is housed in the Anthropology Building.
-Drs.
-Kevin Crisman and Cemal Pulak both currently serve as Vice Presidents for INA.
+Dr. Deborah Carlson is currently the President of INA, and Drs.
+Kevin Crisman and Cemal Pulak both serve as Vice-Presidents

 Race and Ethnic Studies Institute (RESI): Several faculty members and graduate students actively participate in activities organized by RESI.